paanSinghCoder/OutFrontJS/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/paansinghcoder/outfrontjs/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/paansinghcoder/outfrontjs/issues) for the list of known issues.

+See the [Product board](https://github.com/paanSinghCoder/OutFrontJS/projects/1) for the list of proposed features